As an Amazon Associate we earn from qualifying purchases.

 - Bustier: For the band to stretch down the torso, a bustier combines a bra and shapewear.
 A slimming bustier like the b.tempt’d bra is suitable for those who want to push up the torso without excessively cinching the waist.

 Cups with textured prints, lace, and other embellishments won’t look good on Kurtis.
-This is why we only choose bras with seamless cups, so there won’t be stitches that would bulge through a plain Kurti.
+This is why I only choose bras with seamless cups, so there won’t be stitches that would bulge through a plain Kurti.

 While the closure is more of a personal preference, clasps may ruin the smooth texture of Kurtis.
 Opt for the pullover style of the True & Co bra if you want to avoid small bulges at the back.
 The Leonisa and b.tempt’d bras use back clasps, although the latter has a low back.